vipulnaik/diet-exercise-health/notes/2021-blood-test-plans.md

 I generally have a reasonably stable diet, and I'm not doing any of the vitamin supplements right now that would affect insulin testing.

-## HbA1c: Followup measurement because of diabetic tendencis
+## HbA1c: Followup measurement because of diabetic tendencies

 Test details: https://requestatest.com/hemoglobin-a1c-with-eag-testing ($39)